aaronwolfeaaron/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-The purporse of this project was to process the data received from the Colorado Board of Elections from a congressional election.
+The purpose of this project was to process the data received from the Colorado Board of Elections from a congressional election.
 I was tasked with auditing the results to verify the election outcome and county turnout by performing the following tasks:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.